Aged Care Assessment

 Step 5 = Get involved

-A quality aged care home should provide a strong sense of community and belonging to help nurture the physical and mental wellbeing of residents.
+A quality residential aged care home should provide a strong sense of community and belonging to help nurture the physical and mental wellbeing of residents.

 It’s highly encouraged that family members (of all ages) get involved in the different activities and events held at the homes and there may even be opportunities to become a volunteer.